NJ Wills Attorney

 - Do you have a personal property designation in your will?Is there a a separate writing where you indicate who should receive specific items of your personal property such as photographs, jewelry, art work, etc?
 If you have one, you should review it and make sure that it is still an expression of your wishes.
 If you don’t have a personal property designation, you may want to consider creating one so that specific items will go to specific people.

-What is the total combined value of your (and spouse)’s assets, including life insurance death benefits?
+- What is the total combined value of your (and spouse)’s assets, including life insurance death benefits?
 There may be a New Jersey Estate Tax or New Jersey Inheritance Tax imposed at your death.
 Both Federal and New Jersey Estate Taxes can be reduced or even eliminated with appropriate estate tax planning.
 If you are married, both spouses’ assets should be totaled together to see if they exceed current death tax exemption limits.
-If you have a taxable estate your estate plan should contain trusts or other provisions to reduce taxes.
-Note that New Jersey is phasing out the death tax in 2018 but don’t count on it to last.
-I’m convinced the next governor (depending on who wins the election, likely the pro-tax candidate given N.J. is such a “Blue” state) and his allies in the legislature will resurrect some form of death tax.
-What the exemption amount will be is unknown at the present time.
+If you have a taxable estate, your estate plan should contain trusts or other provisions to reduce taxes.
+Note that New Jersey has phased out the death tax but don’t count on it to last.
+I’m convinced the governor, likely a pro-tax governor, given NJ is such a “Blue” state) and his allies in the legislature will resurrect some form of death tax.
+What the exemption amount will be in the future is unknown at the present time.
 I am however advising clients and preparing documents with the expectation that some form of death tax will reappear.
 I’ll be happy to explain my thinking should we meet together.